janhq/jan/docs/docs/guides/05-using-server/02-using-server.md

 Jan contains a comprehensive API reference.
 This reference displays all the API endpoints available, gives you examples requests and responses, and allows you to execute them in browser.

 On the top left of your screen below the red `Stop Server` button is the blue `API Reference`.
-Clicking this will open the reference in browser.
+Clicking this will open the reference in your browser.

 <br></br>

 ![02-api-reference](./assets/02-api-reference.png)

-Scroll through the various available endpoints to learn what options are available.
+Scroll through the various available endpoints to learn what options are available and try them out by executing the example requests.
+In addition, you can also use the [Jan API Reference](https://jan.ai/api-reference/) on the Jan website.

 ### Chat